 The three credit reporting agencies – Experian, Equifax, and TransUnion – predict your credit score because they track the following factors:

-- how many loans or bills that you’re having problems paying back
+- How many loans or bills you’re having problems paying back

 Checking Your Credit Report & Your Credit Score